 So I sang to her – off key, strained, but as happy-sounding as I could manage.
 I sang her favorite songs from church and BSF.
 Worship is a powerful thing in fearful circumstances – there is not a lot of room for fear when praising God.
 I felt calmer, stronger, with each off-key word.

 Jesus Loves Me This I Know…Holy, Holy, Holy…Joy to the World…she began whispering the words with me.
 So I kept going.
 The Bible Is A Treasure Book…Good Morning God…

 Now that she was calm, I tried asking a few questions about what happened.

 I asked her if she knew it was the Epi-Pen.
 She did not.
 We usually keep them in a black case.
 This particular pen was ‘extra’ from school, kept in the bag we use for activities, so we never forget to have one with us.
 (We’ll need a different plan going forward)

-I asked what she thought was going to happen.
-She said she wanted to know what the orange part does and began choking back tears.
+What did she think was going to happen?
+She wanted to know what the orange part does and began choking back tears.
 (I’m grateful it was not closer to her face)